Fund the future

 Sign up for emails from TCI to hear from our team on the latest climate action news, policy wins and ways to champion youth climate leaders.

-We warmly welcome your contribution via our online payment platform which will provide a tax receipt, or if you prefer to send your payment to us via mail, please mail to:
+We warmly welcome your contribution via our online payment platform which will automatically provide a tax receipt, or if you prefer to send your payment to us via mail, please mail to:

 The Climate Initiative

-PO Box 7004,
+PO Box 7004

-Cape Porpoise, Maine
+Cape Porpoise, ME 04014

 Donations submitted are tax-deductible to the extent allowed by law and are processed in U.S. dollars.
 The Climate Initiative (TCI) is a U.S. nonprofit, tax-exempt charitable organization (tax identification number 84-4244790).